yangshun/tech-interview-handbook/README.md

 ### Contribute online with a single click

-You can use gitpod (A free online VS Code like IDE) for contributing online.
+You can use Gitpod (A free online VS Code like IDE) for contributing online.
 With a single click in it will launch a ready to code workspace with all the dependencies being pre-installed & the build & start scripts for the website in process so that you can start coding straight away.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/yangshun/tech-interview-handbook)